ThallesP/twitter-api-clone/README.md

 <h1 align="center">Twitter</h1>

 A Simple API using GraphQL And NestJS to simulate Twitter!
-**And includes a feature to edit a Tweet, which Twitter hasn't implemented it yet hahaha**
+**And includes a feature to edit a Tweet, which Twitter hasn't implemented it yet hahaha.**

 ## 🔥 Technologies